-CARS.COM — Auto show season is to car manufacturers what Fashion Week is to clothing designers, and concept cars are the over-the-top runway looks of the automotive industry.
-Outrageous, even absurd, designs are trotted out in front of the cameras with little likelihood of them ever appearing in the Vera Wang section at Macy's, much less at your local dealership.
+CARS.COM — Auto-show season is to car manufacturers what Fashion Week is to clothing designers, and concept cars are the over-the-top runway looks of the automotive world.
+Outrageous, even absurd, designs are trotted out in front of the cameras with little likelihood of them ever appearing in the Vera Wang section at Macy's, much less at your local dealership on a production model.

 Related: More Concept Cars News

-We saw plenty of ridiculous features on concept cars during this year's auto show season in Las Vegas, Los Angeles, Detroit, Chicago, Geneva and New York.
-Which features reigned supreme in their ridiculousness?
-The Cars.com editors voted; here are our Top 10:
+We saw plenty of ridiculous yet cool features on concept vehicles during this year's auto-show season in Las Vegas, Los Angeles, Detroit, Chicago, Geneva and New York.
+Which ridiculous features reigned supreme at the motor shows?
+The Cars.com editors voted; here are our top 10:

-Ridiculous features: Mud-bogging tires (for those Mountain Dew-commercial off-roading adventures you've fantasized about) on this plug-in hybrid and a multimedia system that can recognize gestures.
+Ridiculous features: Mud-bogging tires (for those Mountain Dew-commercial off-road driving adventures you've fantasized about) on this plug-in hybrid and a multimedia system that can recognize gestures.

 Ridiculous features: In front, there are LED light-pipe headlights in a crop-circle formation, and in back are protruding, boomerang-shaped taillights that look like wings.
 Gazing into this subcompact SUV's headlights could make oncoming drivers feel a little like Mowgli being hypnotized by Kaa — and highway hypnosis is a very ssserious sssafety issue.

 Ridiculous feature: Tablets for this all-wheel-drive luxury crossover's rear-seat passengers that let them share "media data" with the driver.
 What could go wrong?